knowron/docs/docs/faq.en.md

 ## How does the API work?

 At the moment, there is no public API.
-If you are interested in building integrations, please get in contact with ou team for the enterprise package.
+If you are interested in building integrations, please get in contact with our team for the enterprise package.

 ## How do I search the uploaded documents?